Lesson 3 Stories of English Words and Expressions

 English Words of Foreign Origin

-____ are some examples with interesting stories.
+Here are some ____ with interesting stories.

 shampoo